Skip to content

 .fxrc.js

-fx can recognize the .fxrc.js file, either in the current directory, home directory, or XDG config directory.
+fx can recognize the .fxrc.js file, either in the current directory, the home directory, or the XDG config directory.

 Here's how you can define custom functions: